codersaiful/woo-product-table/readme.txt

 == Changelog ==

 = 3.2.5 =
+* Fixed: Variable Table showing poistion issue has been fixed.
 * Column Sorting for each column
 * Atractive and Modern responsive
 * `New Minicart` added for Table.